HSemic/AskIt/README.md

-# Ordinare, the learning tool and visualizer for sorting algorithms
+# AskIt, the online tool for asking and answering questions on various topics

 Welcome to AskIt!